piotrstelmach/company-wiki-ai/README.md

 6. **Contextual Answers:** The assistant will search the wiki and provide an answer strictly based on the provided context and the user's role.

 ## 🧪 Testing
-Run the test suite using the provided script:
+Run the test suite if you want using the provided script:
 ```bash
 bash run_tests.sh
 ```